Sangita Myska: LBC

-On 11 June 2022, Myska began hosting a weekend phone-in show for LBC Radio, broadcasting between 1pm and 4pm in a slot formerly occupied by the Muslim activist Maajid Nawaz.
+On 11 June 2022, Myska began hosting a weekend phone-in show for LBC Radio, broadcasting between 1pm and 4pm in a slot formerly occupied by Maajid Nawaz.

-In April 2024, Myska was absent from her weekend show without explanation, and on 1 May, LBC announced that she was leaving the station.
-Many listeners speculated that this might have been related to Myska's interview with Israeli spokesperson Avi Hyman on 15 April in which she questioned Israel's airstrike on the Iranian embassy in Syria.
-The speculation was fueled by the fact that after this interview Myska effectively disappeared, with no further LBC broadcasts and initially with no broadcast explanation Sources connected to the station suggested that her departure was instead due to falling hourly audience figures, a view shared by LBC host James O'Brien who said "Unfortunately, like every other presenter on LBC, I stand and fall by my listening hours, by my ratings.".
+On 14 April 2024, Myska conducted a "robust" interview with Israeli spokesperson Avi Hyman in which she questioned Israel's airstrike on the Iranian embassy in Syria.
+After 14 April she was absent from her weekend show without explanation, and on 1 May, LBC announced that she was leaving the station.
+A change.org petition calling on LBC to reinstate her was signed by over 40,000 people.
+LBC provided no explanation for her removal.
+Many listeners speculated that her removal may have been related to Myska's interview with Hyman.
+Sources connected to the station suggested that her departure was due to falling hourly audience figures.
+LBC host James O'Brien said "Unfortunately, like every other presenter on LBC, I stand and fall by my listening hours, by my ratings and when my contract comes up for renewal the first thing management will look at is my listening figures.".
+Myska's contract was terminated 16 episodes before her contract renewal date.
+Myska said contemporary audience data showed her average audience rising by 12.5 per cent, with later figures taking the show beyond the half million mark.

-The large number of protesters at Myska's abrupt and unheralded departure from LBC, including about one hundred prominent media figures and over 40,000 listeners, queried the statements by LBC and James O'Brien, especially since no figures to substantiate the claim were published.
-Several commentators also disapproved of James O'Brien's criticism of Myska because Myska was not given an opportunity to present her view.
+The large number of protesters at Myska's abrupt and unheralded departure from LBC, including about 100 prominent media figures and over 40,000 listeners, queried the statements by LBC and O'Brien, especially since no figures to substantiate the claim were published.
+Several commentators also disapproved of O'Brien's criticism of Myska because Myska was not given an opportunity to present her view.

+O'Brien also suggested that Myska had deliberately remained silent about the circumstances of her departure and had allowed ‘Antisemitic conspiracies’ to develop.
+In May 2025 Myska issued a statement through Bindmans solicitors claiming these comments were misleading because she was prevented by contractual agreements from commenting on the circumstances of her departure.
+Myska also issued a tweet expanding upon that.

 Subsequent appearances

 Exactly one year after Myska's last LBC show on 14 April 2024, she returned to broadcasting in an interview with Mehdi Hasan, a British-American progressive broadcaster and writer and founder of the media company Zeteo, and since February 2024 a columnist for The Guardian.
 This was a live event marking a year since Mehdi Hasan launched his media company Zeteo News, on the Substack platform.
 The sold-out tour took place in the UK, Canada and the US.
+On 11 August 2026, Double Down News issued an interview with her conducted by Richard Sanders, in which they discuss her dismissal from LBC, the contractual restrictions on her freedom of speech and mainstream media response to her dismissal, and its journalistic ethics in the time of Palestinian genocide.